Piotr Uklański: The Joy of Photography

 Uklański's long running project takes well known photography subjects such as landscapes, flora, etc, which were included in the project's namesake, Eastman Kodak's 1991 guidebook for photography, and "explores clichés of popular photography using the kitschy subjects and hackneyed effects" to "provide witty commentary—from a European perspective—on how Americans approach even their moments of pleasure as forms of work and self-improvement."

+Second Languages: Reading Piotr Uklański

+Emerging in the mid-1990s, the Warsaw-born, New York-based artist Piotr Uklański has created a provocative body of work that ranges across media, from installation, paper reliefs, tie-dye paintings, textile-based immersive sculptures and resin-based sculptures and paintings to photography, performance and a feature-length film, Summer Love.
+Second Languages is the first book to offer a comprehensive look at this iconoclastic artist.
+Taking the form of a reader, this richly illustrated collection of 11 essays—authored by internationally renowned art historians, curators and critics—analyzes Uklanski's protean output.
+While this book serves to critically situate Uklański's work in art historical and theoretical contexts, it also provides some unconventional, humorous interpretations.
+Published by Hatje Cantz, 2014.
+Edited by Donna Wingate.

 Personal life

 He is married to curator Alison Gingeras whom he featured in a photograph as a part of his collection titled Fatal Attraction: Piotr Uklański Photographs.